 Following a public consultation, the Health and Care Professions Council (HCPC) has revised our standards for prescribing.
-We will adopt these revised standards from September 2019.

 What we are doing

 On Wednesday 20 March 2019, our Council decided to:

 - change our requirements to ensure practice supervisors are prescribers who are appropriately qualified and experienced to supervise learners, rather than a ‘Designated Medical Practitioner’;